Hyperbolic energy and Maskit gluings: Abstract

 \section{Abstract}

 We derive a formula for the energy of asymptotically locally hyperbolic (ALH) manifolds obtained by a gluing at infinity of two ALH manifolds.
-As an application we show that there exist three dimensional conformally compact ALH manifolds without boundary, with connected conformal infinity of higher genus, with constant negative scalar curvature and with negative mass.
+As an application we show that there exist three-dimensional conformally compact ALH manifolds either without boundary or with toroidal black hole boundary, with connected conformal infinity of higher genus, with constant negative scalar curvature, and with negative mass.